 nonoperating channel: A channel that is not the operating channel of the basic service set (BSS) of which the station (STA) is a member.

-non-quality-of-service (non-QoS) access point (AP): An AP that does not support the quality-of-service (QoS) facility.
+non-quality-of-service (non-QoS) access point (AP): [non-QoS AP] An AP that does not support the quality-of-service (QoS) facility.

-non-quality-of-service (non-QoS) basic service set (BSS): A BSS that does not support the quality-of-service (QoS) facility.
+non-quality-of-service (non-QoS) basic service set (BSS): [non-QoS BSS] A BSS that does not support the quality-of-service (QoS) facility.

-non-quality-of-service (non-QoS) station (STA): A STA that does not support the quality-of-service (QoS) facility.
+non-quality-of-service (non-QoS) station (STA): [non-QoS STA] A STA that does not support the quality-of-service (QoS) facility.

 operating channel: The operating channel is the channel in which beacons are transmitted.